Skinfood smoothie inspiration

 Why I started making smoothies

-From sweet, child-friendly smoothies to all-out powerhouses
+From sweet, child-friendly smoothies to wild powerhouses

 I decided to start making smoothies as a supplement to breakfast, starting out gently with classics such as yoghurt, banana and strawberries.
-Before long, I began to add a little spinach, and then a little bee pollen, and then a little cold green tea instead to reduce the amount of yoghurt.
+Before long, I began to add a little spinach, and then a little bee pollen, and then a little cold green tea to reduce the amount of yoghurt.

 You can feel it in your body and your energy levels, and it’s an easy and effective way to care for your skin from the inside.
 Smoothies are the perfect skinfood, and by adding anti-inflammatory ingredients to your smoothie, you can help rid the skin and body of many internal and external inflammatory conditions.
 It’s good for our bodies and it’s good for our skin, too.